 Benny Higgins is leading the group and brings a wealth of experience.
 He has been key during early development of the Scottish National Investment Bank, and is a member of the Infrastructure Commission for Scotland.
 He will establish mechanisms to ensure the Group gains valuable insights and considers Government policy priorities, including the transition to net-zero emissions.
 Lord Smith, Chair of Scottish Enterprise, will also be a key part of this process.
 He will support gathering the views on the business aspects of the economic response.

 Specifically the Group will advise on the economic recovery from the coronavirus pandemic, including:

 - measures to support different sectoral and regional challenges the economy will face in recovery

 - how business practice will change as a result of coronavirus, including opportunities to operate differently and how Government policy can help the transition towards a greener, net-zero and wellbeing economy

 The Group is expected to provide initial proposals by the end of June 2020.

 Open call for views

-The Advisory Group has launched an open call for views to ensure that its recommendations are informed by a broad range of perspectives from businesses and communities across Scotland.
+The Advisory Group launched an open call for views in May 2020 to ensure that its recommendations were informed by a broad range of perspectives from businesses and communities across Scotland.

 - Benny Higgins (Special Advisor to the First Minister on the Scottish National Investment Bank and Member of the Infrastructure Commission for Scotland)